rbontekoe/BAWJ/docs/src/chapter3.md

 The methods of Infrastructure layer:

 - connect(path::String)::SQLiteDB
-- create(db::SQLiteDB, tableName::String, invoice::Invoice)
+- create(db::SQLiteDB, tablename::String, invoice::Invoice)
 - gather(db::SQLiteDB, tableName::String, selection::String)::DataFrame
-- createPDF(invoice::Invoice)::PDF
+- create_pdf(invoice::Invoice)::PDF
-- sendInvoice(invoice::Invoice, pdf::PDF)
+- send_invoice(invoice::Invoice, pdf::PDF)

 [SQLite.jl](https://juliadatabases.github.io/SQLite.jl/stable/) is the Julia package for SQLite, which we will use in the course.
 You can use it as an on-disk database file, but also as an in-memory database.
 The last option is ideal for testing.